 Royalty disputes are a major contributor to oil and gas litigation.
-This may arise from inconsistencies and ambiguities contained within the oil and gas lease, claims that an oil and gas company is erroneously calculating a landowner’s royalty check, claims that an oil and gas company is wrongfully flaring gas when producing only oil, the correct calculation of the market value, and a number of other issues that arise.
+This may arise from inconsistencies and ambiguities contained within the lease, claims that a company is erroneously calculating a landowner’s royalty check, claims that an oil and gas company is wrongfully flaring gas when producing only oil, the correct calculation of the market value, and a number of other issues that arise.
 All the issues referenced involve careful examination of the specific lease terms, operations on the ground, and application of state and federal law.
 At Joe Frick Law, PLLC we can handle any royalty dispute in Idaho, Montana, Wyoming, North Dakota, or Kansas.
 Although our offices are in Idaho, we have the capability of serving clients and obtaining the best results possible in any state.

 An issue that regularly comes up that requires the initiation of legal proceeding is a dispute regarding title.
 This may arise between landowners, or even relatives, fighting over who owns the property because their mothers, grandparents, or other relatives were entitled to the mineral rights underlying the land and they are now the rightful owners.
 It also may arise between oil companies over who owns the title to specific operating rights, non-working interest, or overriding royalty interests.
 Whatever the title dispute is, Joe Frick Law, PLLC will fight for you to achieve your objective.